 How-To Guide / Photography Social Media

 You have thousands of images on your hard drive.
 Stunning work.
 Work you're genuinely proud of.
 Your Instagram has 12 posts from six months ago.
 Here's what that tells a potential client who finds your profile: "This photographer isn't active.
 Maybe they're not taking clients.
 Maybe they're not good enough to stay busy."
-None of that is true — but in a world where your portfolio IS your marketing, a silent Instagram is as bad as a blank website.
+None of that is true.
+But in a world where your portfolio IS your marketing, a silent Instagram is as bad as a blank website.
 You don't need to post every day.
 You need a system that posts for you.

-7 Min Read ~4 hrs/wk saved ~$3,000/mo in new bookings Ref: RES_114
+7 Min Read · ~4 hrs/wk saved · ~$3,000/mo in new bookings · Ref: RES_114

-Your portfolio is your marketing — and it's 6 months out of date.
+Your portfolio is your marketing and it's 6 months out of date.

-Photographers are in a uniquely painful position when it comes to social media.
 You have more high-quality visual content than almost any other type of small business.
-Weddings, portraits, brand shoots, events — terabytes of work sitting on hard drives and Lightroom catalogs.
+Weddings, portraits, brand shoots, events.
+Terabytes of work sitting on hard drives and Lightroom catalogs.
 And yet posting consistently feels impossible.

 Why?
 Because after a full shoot day, the last thing you want to do is cull 2,000 images, edit the best ones, export them for social, write captions, research hashtags, and schedule them across three platforms.
 You're exhausted.
 So you post nothing.
 Or you post once, get a few likes, and disappear for another six weeks.